Tips To Consider When Buying Your Groceries

 1. Grocery Store Voucher Scam

-Several marketing companies are using now this trick to get people into paying for something that might come as an unbelievable shopping experience.
+Several marketing companies are now using this trick to get people into paying for something that might be an unbelievable shopping experience.
 It works like this:

 You are promised a $500 grocery coupon if you participate in a so-called survey and enroll in three companies (that will spam you forever after).
-Let's say one is specialized in cosmetics, one in travel and one in food.
-To enroll, you have to pay $10 or $20 to each of these companies.
-However, you may think this is okay since you are promised to get $500 back.
-It seems like a good deal.
+Let's say one specializes in cosmetics, one in travel, and one in food.
+To enroll, you must pay $10 or $20 to each company.
+However, this is okay since you are promised $500 back.
+It's a good deal.

-Then you wait for the coupon, which comes in the mail as a brochure or a plastic card with a $500 balance.
-So far, so good – perfectly legitimate since it is, as promised, for a total of $500.
+Then, you wait for the coupon, which comes in the mail as a brochure or a plastic card with a $500 balance.
+So far, so good – legitimate since it is, as promised, for $500.

-The problem is that the $500 value is distributed in hundreds of different ways: $0.25 off pet food, $0.20 off frozen food, $1 off magazines, $0.50 off plants, etc. The full discount – that you still have to pay for – would be worth the full $500 only if you buy products from EVERY single section of the supermarket.
+The problem is that the $500 value is distributed in hundreds of different ways: $0.25 off pet food, $0.20 off frozen food, $1 off magazines, $0.50 off plants, etc. The total discount – you still have to pay – would be worth the full $500 only if you buy products from every supermarket section.

 2. Offer Expiration Date

 Let's say the cereals in a supermarket expire very soon, so the store has to get rid of them while still in good condition.
 They offer a sale deal of 25% OFF, which ends on Sunday.
-The expiration date of the deal is mentioned in a very fine print or on a different part of the shelf.
+The deal's expiration date is mentioned in fine print or on a different part of the shelf.
 On Monday, the 25% OFF tags are still by the products, making people grab the items and throw them into their baskets without knowing the price is back to normal.

-The trick is this: supermarkets have thousands of visitors a day, most of which look for deals and discounts.
+The trick is this: supermarkets have thousands of visitors daily, most looking for deals and discounts.
 Out of those thousands of people who buy the products, a good part will not notice the price change.
-Those who do will get a refund, as the supermarket easily justifies the fact that there was not enough time to pick up the sale tags on Monday morning.
+Those who do will get a refund, as the supermarket easily justifies the lack of time to pick up the sale tags on Monday morning.

 Always look for the expiration date.